-- 11. Allow older Australians to invest in renewable energy infrastructure by issuing Clean Energy Bonds. - 12.
+- 11. Allow older Australians to invest in renewable energy infrastructure projects by issuing Clean Energy Bonds. - 12.
 Increase pension gifting limits to help the younger generation.

-Allow older Australians to invest in renewable energy infrastructure by issuing Clean Energy Bonds.
+Allow older Australians to invest in renewable energy infrastructure projects by issuing Clean Energy Bonds.

-- Clean Energy Bonds (CEBs) will give older Australians (pensioners and selffunded retirees) an opportunity to safely invest in large-scale renewable energy projects to meet our 2050 Net Zero emissions target. - CEBs would be guaranteed like bank deposits. - Funds would be invested in a sustainability fund (e.g. within the Future Fund), with dividends paid to the federal government to fund renewable energy projects and pay returns to investors. - Retirees would receive returns as fortnightly payments through Centrelink. - Returns would be fixed but vary depending on the term of the investment.
+- Clean Energy Bonds (CEBs) will give older Australians (pensioners and selffunded retirees) an opportunity to safely invest in large-scale renewable energy projects to meet our 2050 Net Zero emissions target. - CEBs would be guaranteed like bank deposits. - Funds would be invested in renewable energy projects and pay returns to investors. - Returns vary depending on the type and term of the investment. - Funds could be used to deliver community owned firming and transmission projects such as Snowy Hydro 2.0, Community Batteries or Marinus Link.

-- Provides a way for older people to use their wealth to meet emissions targets. - Provides retirees with access to a safe savings option. - Creates a simple way for retirees to invest (e.g. via Australia Post or other). - Provides retirees with liquidity for unexpected costs (e.g. health and ageing). - · Boosts construction of renewable energy infrastructure. - · Creates jobs and economic development, particularly in regional Australia. - Stabilises energy supply and reduces electricity prices (a major concern for all Australians).
+- Provides a way for older people to use their wealth to meet emissions targets. - Provides a safe savings option. - Creates a simple way to invest (e.g. via Australia Post or other). - Provides retirees with liquidity for unexpected costs (e.g. health and ageing). - Boosts construction of renewable energy infrastructure. - Creates jobs and economic development, particularly in regional Australia. - Stabilises energy supply and reduces electricity prices (a major concern for all Australians).

-- Older people believe climate change is occurring and want action · 85% of older people believe climate change is occurring (2021); Two thirds of these people want action - even if it comes at a cost.xxvi - To meet the Net Zero emissions target by 2050 Australia will need significant investment in new clean energy infrastructure - The International Energy Agency (IEA) has estimated that global annual energy investment to reach Net Zero by 2050 will be 5 trillion (USD) by 2030 alone.xxvii - Older Australians already have an appetite for investing in renewable energy according to our own research 60.7% of older Australians have already invested in one or more renewable energy products or projects.xxviii - Inefficient roof-top solar receives an advantage over large-scale projects this is because the family home, and solar panels, are exempt from the pension assets test. - Retirees want a modest return from a safe, simple investment \$160 billion is invested in term deposits, most will be older Australians' money.xxix
+- Older people believe climate change is occurring and want action 85% of older people believe climate change is occurring (2021); Two thirds of these people want action - even if it comes at a cost.xxii - To meet the Net Zero emissions target by 2050 Australia will need significant investment in new clean energy infrastructure - The International Energy Agency (IEA) has estimated that global annual energy investment to reach Net Zero by 2050 will be 5 trillion (USD) by 2030 alone.xxiii - Older Australians already have an appetite for investing in renewable energy according to our own research 60.7% of older Australians have already invested in one or more renewable energy products or projects.xxiv - Retirees want a modest return from a safe, simple investment \$160 billion is invested in term deposits, most will be older Australians' money.xxv

-Clean Energy Bonds are designed to be cost neutral.
-By pooling investment through the Future Fund, government will be able to deliver modest returns to older investors while also generating capital to invest in large-scale projects, such as Snowy Hydro 2.0.
+• Clean Energy Bonds are designed to be cost neutral.
+By pooling investment government will be able to deliver modest returns while also generating capital for projects, such as Community Batteries.